gbdev/pandocs/content/The_Cartridge_Header.md

 ### 014A - Destination Code

-Specifies if this version of the game is supposed to be sold in japan, or anywhere else.
+Specifies if this version of the game is supposed to be sold in Japan, or anywhere else.
 Only two values are defined.

 ` 00h - Japanese`\